- 1 Welcome to TFC+!

 Unlike vanilla, there is no enchanting or tool repairs to consume experience levels, so the only way to decrease your experience level is death.

 Body Temperature is shown by a thermometer on the bottom right side of the screen.
 The green area of the thermometer shows the player's comfort range.
-The player's body temperature is affected by the season, their local climate, and certain blocks.
+The player's body temperature is affected by the season, body exertion from sprinting, their local climate, and certain blocks.
 If the player is too hot, or too cold, they will suffer negative effects such as Slowness and Mining Fatigue.
 They will also not be able to sleep in Straw & Hide Beds.
 Being too hot, or too cold, will also cause the player to lose hunger and thirst faster, as their bodies will "sweat" to keep cool, or burn calories to warm themselves up.

 The Inventory in Terrafirmacraft+ contains four tabs: the Inventory tab, which is like the vanilla Inventory, allowing you to interact with your items and craft, the Skills tab, displaying a player's proficiency in various skills, the Time tab, displaying the time of year, season, and day of week, and the Nutrition tab, which displays the five categories of food a player must eat in other to maintain their maximum health.

 Unlike Vanilla, all crafting is done directly in the inventory tab.
 Players start out with a 2x2 Inventory Table, which can later be expanded with a crafting table to unlock the 3x3 grid.
 Unlike Vanilla, the Crafting Table is not an actual block, but is immediately used up to unlock the 3x3 grid.